barbarachbc/esphome-workshop/src/content/projects/info-panel-28.md

 - 🛡️ Anti-burn-in protection for display longevity
 - 🌈 RGB LED for status

 I did this project for my boy.
 We have a shed where he can play his guitar.
 For most of the time the heater is off.
 It just turns on so it keeps a reasonable tempeture for the gear during cold months.
 The panel gives him information on outside temperature, weather forecast and inside temperature.

 He can remotely turn on heating if he wants the temperature to be more pleasant for playing, and he can remotely turn on lights, amp and the rest of the gear (hence the amp switch in the project).
 Actually, the main feature is that he can turn all of them off because he forgets to do it occasionally 😁.

 It is fully functional, lots of features, only one device used and it has 3D printed enclosure for it.

+While it has lots of coding, I consider it `intermediate` because you don't need to figure out anything hardware related.
+There's no wiring, only plug it in and copy code and with a bit of tweaking you should have it going in no time.

 ### Future improvement ideas

 - RGB LED that is "breathing" red while the heating is on, maybe green when the amp is on, just to remind him to switch them off 😉
 - Alarm - sound alarm when the windows are open and it is forecasted to rain 🤔

 ### Reusability Note

 The project is not as reusable as I would like it, but it offers a lot if you need any of the features described above.
 You can adapt it to your specific needs by modifying the substitutions and entity IDs.
 However, customizing the LVGL UI layout or adding/removing features will require a bit of understanding of LVGL and ESPHome.

 I hope the config file is readable enough and the additional descriptions here are useful.
 I'll keep improving it as I go along.

 ## What You'll Need

 ### Hardware

 - 1x [JC2432W328C ESP32 2.8" Display](/devices/jc2432w328c) - This project uses nearly all integrated features of the board.
 - 1x USB-C cable (data capable)
 - 1x Power supply (USB charger, 5V/1A minimum)
 - Optional: 3D printer for custom enclosure

 ### Software

 - ESPHome installed
 - Home Assistant with configured [weather integration](https://www.home-assistant.io/integrations/weather/)
   - [Met.no](https://www.home-assistant.io/integrations/met/) used, which is used by 82.4% of all users so this should work out of the box
 - Home Assistant entities:
   - Indoor temperature sensor
   - Indoor humidity sensor